warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

  * `source` - The URL of the source Cloudant database, including login credentials.
  * `target` - The URL of the destination Cloudant database, including login credentials.
  * `create_target` - (Optional) Determine whether to create the destination database if it doesn't exist yet.

+### How does replication affect the list of changes?

+You can get a list of changes made to a document using the [`_changes`](database.html#get-changes) endpoint.
+However,
+the distributed nature of Cloudant databases means that the response provided by the `_changes` feed cannot be a simple list of changes that occurred after a particular date and time.

+The [CAP Theorem](cap_theorem.html) makes clear that Cloudant uses an 'eventually consistent' model.
+This means that if you were to ask two different copies of a database for a document, you might get different results if one of the copies has not yet received an update to the document.
+_Eventually_,
+the database copies will complete the replication, so that all the changes to a document are present in each copy.

+This 'eventual consistency' model has two characteristics that affect a list of changes:

+1. A change affecting a document almost certainly takes place at different times in different copies of the database.
+2. The order in which changes affect documents might differ between different copies of the database, depending on when the replication took place.

+A consequence of the first characteristic is that, when you ask for a list of changes, it is meaningless to ask for a list of changes after a given point in time.
+The reason is that the list of changes might be supplied by a different database copy, that updated documents at different times.

+A consequence of the second characteristic is that, in order to agree on the list of changes, it might be necessary to 'look back' at preceding changes.
+In other words,
+to get a list of changes _which is agreed by the database copies_, you start from the most recent change which the database copies agree on.
+The change is identified within Cloudant using the [checkpoint](replication-guide.html#checkpoints) that enables replication between database copies to be synchronized.

+#### What this means for the list of changes

+When you request a list of changes, the order of the changes might vary depending on which database copy supplied the list.

+If you ask for a list of changes _after a given update_, by using the `since` option, you always get the list of changes after that update _and_ you might also get some changes prior to that update, because the database copy responding to the list must ensure that it lists the cahgnes

 ### Checkpoints